and-kal/second-brain/content/tech/Haskell.md

 ### Layout

 Haskell uses a layout-based syntax.
 That means, »how a line is indented isn't as important as the fact that all elements in the same block start in the same column.
 [E.g.] in an `if` block, the lines for `then` and `else` must be indented the same way.«

+### Other conventions

+- When we do pattern-matching and we do not care what a specific element is, we usually name that element `_`.
+- [...]

 ## Lazy evalution